 Tomatoes are heavy causing the plants to bend and sometimes break.
 It’s important to plan ahead and provide some sort of support for your plants.
 I have used several types of structures from the circular tomato cages to the foldable triangle tomato cages to a new tomato ladder system.
 While the foldable tomato cages are nice for storing in the winter, they are hard to hook together and are pretty flimsy.
 Traditional circular tomato cages are sturdier, but take up a lot of storage space.
 I have three of the new tomato ladders for this year.
 They are really sturdy and will stack pretty well to store.
 With whatever type of tomato cage or ladder that you select, you will need to check the plants as they grow to place errant branches back into the support structure.

-As I said, I prefer to mix in some pellet fertilizer into the soil when I plant the tomatoes.
+I prefer to mix in some pellet fertilizer into the soil when I plant the tomatoes.
 However, you can use liquid fertilizer throughout the season in lieu of this.
 If you mix in really good compost in the soil each year, you may not need to add additional fertilizer or epsom salts.

-Protecting from Birds and Squirrels
+Protecting from Birds, Squirrels, and Other Pests

 Ok, we honestly have to discuss this.
 In Mississippi, when the weather gets really hot and dry, I notice that birds and squirrels seeking a source of water are more likely to pick and eat (or at least take a bit out of) green and ripe tomatoes.
 It’s hard to keep your tomatoes protected, but placing bird netting over your plants can help.
 You might also try putting out some bird baths or other sources of water to help.
 As far as protecting your crop from deer – short of a full-blown fence, I don’t know of anything that really works.